 Last year, we published an article with an overview of the most prevalent trends in the building management industry in 2020 – the attention was on advanced technologies, building automation, and internet of things integrations.
 In this article, we will see how the challenges the sector has faced in 2020, created new trends that will lead the sector in 2021.

-Facility management trends
+Facility and building management system trends

 The key question in the previous year was how to keep the business running while limiting direct contact with your clients.
 This is where contactless and remote services came in handy.
 And while countries across the globe are already starting vaccination programs to solve the health crisis, social distancing might remain a requirement for the upcoming years.